The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 PATRON RESPONSIBILITIES AND CONDUCT

-It is a patron's responsibility to maintain the standards of behavior outlined in the posted "Rules for Use of the Library" (printed below) in order to protect his/her individual rights and the rights and privileges of other patrons.
+It is a patron's responsibility to maintain the standards of behavior outlined in the "Rules for Use of the Library" (printed below) in order to protect their individual rights and the rights and privileges of other patrons.
 If a patron creates a public nuisance, that patron may be restricted from the Library and from the use of the library facilities.
 Those who are unwilling to leave or do not leave within a reasonable amount of time, after being instructed to do so by the staff, will be referred to law enforcement officials.

 RULES FOR USE OF THE LIBRARY